cettia/cettia.github.io/guides/cettia-tutorial.md

 - It provides a bunch of useful helpers to help write more declarative and readable code.
 - It is designed not to share data between servers and can be scaled horizontally with ease.

-In this tutorial, we will take a look at the features required to create real-time oriented web applications with Cettia and build the Cettia starter kit.
-The source code for the starter kit is available at [https://github.com/cettia/cettia-starter-kit](https://github.com/cettia/cettia-starter-kit).
+This document is originally written as an introductory tutorial to Cettia but now covers all the features of the Cettia.
+Code snippets covered in the document are partially included in the Cettia starter kit and the source code for the starter kit is available at [https://github.com/cettia/cettia-starter-kit](https://github.com/cettia/cettia-starter-kit).

 ### Setting Up the Project